-Andy graduated from Iowa State University in 1997, with a Bachelor of Science degree.
-In addition to his studies at Iowa State, Andy was a four-year letter winner in track & field.
+Andy graduated from Iowa State University in 1997 with a Bachelor of Science degree.
+In addition to his studies at Iowa State, Andy was a four-year letter winner in track and field.
 He was recognized as an Iowa State Scholar Athlete for excellence in academics.
 Andy is an active member of Trinity Lutheran Church and volunteers time with both the Northfield Area Family YMCA and St. Dominic School.
-He also serves on the Board for the Northfield Fastpitch Softball Association.
 Andy enjoys coaching his children’s sports teams and playing on the Northfield Millers baseball team.
 Andy, his wife Annie, and their three children live in Northfield, Minnesota.

 “Steel started out as simply a lump of iron,” my father used to say to me, and “only through the relentless work of a blacksmith did it become a critical commodity.”
 When I was younger, I wasn’t sure why he would share such things with me, though I knew that in this case, he was passing along a quote from his own father.
 Then, one day during high school track practice, his words became quite valuable for me.
 I envisioned that the work of a blacksmith was very repetitive, difficult, and required focus in addition to physical discipline.
 I realized that success might mean continuing to “pound away” at something, as my coach was requiring me to do in sprints.
 I was ultimately rewarded for my hard work with success on the track, but even more, I was rewarded with discipline as a core value that I continue to carry with me.
 I certainly don’t claim to practice this perfectly, it is something toward which I strive, and that I try to impart to my own children.